Keyword Match Types: What Are Google Ads Match Types?

 Cons of Exact Match:

-Volume of impressions and clicks will be low.
-Cost per Click (CPC) will be higher than other match type for the same keyword(s) because you are so targeted in the type of search results you want to appear on.
+The volume of impressions and clicks will be low.
+Cost per Click (CPC) will be higher than other match types for the same keyword(s) because you are so targeted in the type of search results you want to appear on.
+If you don't want your ads to show on irrelevant searches, an exact match is a good option.

 How To See Actual Search Queries

 If you see a lot of bad matches from a certain ad group or keyword, you may want to consider pausing that ad group or keyword.
-You want to optimize your campaign and get the most out of your budget and this is one way to see that your chosen keywords are driving the ideal customer to your site.
+You want to optimize your campaign and get the most out of your budget, and this is one way to see that your chosen keywords are driving the ideal customer to your site.
+Excluding your ads from irrelevant searches is crucial for a successful campaign.

 Match Types in Google Ads